nasuni-labs/nasuni-api-utilities/README.md

 Uses PowerShell to export a list of Health Monitor status for Edge Appliances and export the results to a CSV.\
 **NMC API Endpoints Used**: [List Health Status for all Edge Appliances](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Filers/paths/~1filers~1health~1/get/#tag/Filers/paths/~1filers~1health~1/get) \
 **Required Inputs**: NMC hostname, username, password, reportFile, limit\
-**Output CSV content**: filer_serial_number, filer_name,last_updated,network,filesystem,cpu,nfs,memory,services,directoryservices,disk,smb\
+**Output CSV content**: filer_serial_number, filer_name, last_updated, network, filesystem, CPU, nfs, memory, services, directoryservices, disk, smb\
 **Compatibility**: Nasuni 8.8 or higher required\
 **Name**: ExportHealthToCSV.ps1

 ## Export Edge Appliance Status to CSV
-The NMC List Edge Appliances endpoint provides a list of all Edge Appliances, their status, and settings configured for each.
+The NMC List Edge Appliances endpoint provides a list of all Edge Appliances, their status, and the settings configured for each.
 This script lists all Edge Appliances in an account along with their status and exports them to CSV.
 The script does not include the enumeration and export of Edge Appliance settings, but that could easily be added in a future version. \
 **NMC API Endpoints Used**: [List Edge Appliances](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Filers/paths/~1filers~1/get/#tag/Filers/paths/~1filers~1/get) \
 **Required Inputs**: NMC hostname, username, password, ReportFile (where to save the CSV), limit (number of Edge Appliances to return).\
 Export Contents: Description, SerialNumber, GUID, build, cpuCores, cpuModel, cpuFrequency, cpuSockets, Memory, ManagementState, Offline, OsVersion, Uptime, UpdatesAvailable, CurrentVersion, NewVersion, PlatformName, cacheSize, cacheUsed, cacheDirty, cacheFree, cachePercentUsed\